Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: - Having been built for exhibition purposes in the late 1970s and being paired with firstly the shoulders of Goon vi for Destiny of the Daleks it then was paired with the shoulders of Dalek Six when it was displayed at Madame Tussauds.
 Together they have become perhaps the most recognisable of the Dalek props and after its final screen use in Revelation of the Daleks, was auctioned in 1986 in aid of the Red Cross where it has seen some heavy refurbishment.

 The prop came up for auction again in 2003 but was withdrawn.
 Then again in 2005 it came up again but this time it had been returned to its famous Tussauds colours of blue and silver.
 It was given a second refurbishment restoring the correct oval size and tidying the slats and mesh.
 It fetched a massive £36,000.
 Again it was auctioned in 2009 and purchased by Steve Murray.
-Steve had repainted the prop to its Dalek Supreme look and then to a Seventies grey but in 2011 sold on the complete prop to Jamie Smyth.
-Soon after Jamie sold on the prop again and it is now part of the collection of Hollywood director Peter Jackson.
+Steve had repainted the prop to its Dalek Supreme look and then to a Seventies grey but in 2011 sold on the complete prop to The Prop Gallery.
+Soon after they sold on the prop again and it is now part of the collection of Hollywood director Peter Jackson.

-Goon v
+Goon ii

 The Skirt